 High bandwidth can lead to issues like increased latency, dropped connections, and poor audio and video quality over your network.
 To reduce bandwidth utilization, you need to identify the source of the issue and take steps to mitigate it.
 Common causes of enterprise bandwidth strain include malware, sporadic application updates, and even content streaming/social media applications that are resource-heavy but not business-critical.

 Availability is the final metric for network traffic optimization.
 It measures the uptime of your network, or the amount of time that it is available for use.
-Availability can be affected by several factors, including software, hardware, and the configuration of your network.
+Network and service availability and uptime can be affected by several factors, including software, hardware, and the configuration of your network.

 It’s important for your workforce and any external end users to have uninterrupted access to the resources and applications they need.
 To realize high availability, you must identify the source of your outage and put redundancies or prioritizations in place to maintain uptime.